Hello to Magento blog readers!

 - error – this status appears if the cron job execution wasn’t successful.
 If you see this, go to the messages column to check the error happened.

-Cron Settings In The Magento 2 Admin Panel
+Setup Cron In The Magento 2 Admin Panel

 To configure cron settings in the Magento 2 admin panel, go to Stores -> Configuration -> Advanced -> System -> Cron (Scheduled Tasks).